 Where can I use this SSO Application Configuration tool?

-The first thing that you need to be aware of is that I release 3 different versions of this tool:
+The first thing that you need to be aware of is that I released 3 different versions of this tool:

 - BizTalk Server SSO Application Configuration Tool for BizTalk Server 2016